Ali Fedotowsky Finally Walks Down The Aisle: ‘Bachelorette’ Marries Kevin Manno

 Ali Fedotowsky wore a lace Alvina Valenta gown as her father escorted her down the aisle as the Golden Coast All Stars band performed the couple’s favorite song, the Lumineers’ hit “Ho Hey.”

 Ali previously said she planned to hire a live band and have an open bar for a guest list of about 95 people.
 Ali also added that her pal, actress Kaley Cuoco, was on the wedding guest list.
-Us Weekly confirmed that Haylie Duff, Lacey Chabert, and Amy Davidson were all in attendance, while other planned guest included Bachelor alums Sean and Catherine Lowe, Trista and Ryan Sutter, Jillian Harris and Andi Dorfman.
+Us Weekly confirmed that Haylie Duff, Lacey Chabert, and Amy Davidson were all in attendance, while other planned guests included Bachelor alums Sean and Catherine Lowe, Trista and Ryan Sutter, Jillian Harris and Andi Dorfman.

 Ali told Us she has always imagined what her wedding day would be like, but that the actual day superseded her expectations.